 Control sitewide comments and trackbacks.
 Don’t feel obliged to allow comments on your blog or website just because most people say it is a good thing to do.
 It’s purely down to personal preference.
 This function enables to you make a decision at the top-level.

 This is where you create the layout for your archive pages.
 There are several options available – choose to display the post excerpt or the content, include a featured image (and specify the size of the image) and select the post navigation wording – older/newer, previous/next or numeric.

 Use a blog page template whenever you want to make a page out of a blog category.

 Header and Footer Scripts

 Almost everybody using Genesis adds at least a couple of scripts to their installation.
-It could be Google Analytics (how to add Google Analytics to Genesis Framework), a verification code or something else.
+It could be Google Analytics, a verification code or something else.
 These two boxes make it easy to add any scripts you use.